shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

     ```

 4. Run the cell and review the results, which consist of a column chart with the total gross revenue for each year.
 Note the following features of the code used to produce this chart:
-    - The **matplotlib** library requires a *Pandas* DataFrame, so you need to convert the *Spark* DataFrame returned by the Spark SQL query to this format.
+    - The **matplotlib** library requires a *Pandas* dataframe, so you need to convert the *Spark* dataframe returned by the Spark SQL query to this format.
     - At the core of the **matplotlib** library is the **pyplot** object.
 This is the foundation for most plotting functionality.
     - The default settings result in a usable chart, but there's considerable scope to customize it